cablehead/stacks/README.md

     - click on Capture doesn't work

 - shift-enter to copy but keep stacks open

+- Delete inside a stack should just remove the item from the stack

 - Editor
     - access clips while editor is open